DimEvil/VISdatapaper/VIS-occurrences-paper.md

-###Estuarien habitats
+###Estuarien waters

 The Estuarine occurrence dataset deals with the estuaries of the river Scheldt and the river Yser.

 #### River Scheldt

-The river Scheldt originates on the plateau of Saint-Quentin near Gouy, a small town in the French department of Aisne.
+The River Scheldt is a 435 km long lowland river originating on the plateau of Saint-Quentin near Gouy, a small town in the French department of Aisne.
 The river enters Belgium close to Tournai.
 Then the river turns East, in the direction of Antwerp.
-The Scheldt estuary begins near the city of Ghent.
-The last 160 km of the river, from Ghent to it's delta, the influence of the tides are still visible, creating a unique and valuable landscape for biodiversity.
-After crossing the city of Antwerp, hosting one of the worlds largests harbours, the Scheldt enters the Netherlands where it ends in the sea.
+The tidal influence extends much further land inward than the freshwater-saltwater boundary.
+As a result, an extensive freshwater region under tidal influence is present.
+The tidal excursion goes as far as Gent, 160 km from the river mouth, where the tide is stopped by sluices.
+In the Zeeschelde (the Belgian part of the estuary, three zones are distinguished following the Venice system (1959): (http://www.aslo.org/lo/toc/vol_3/issue_3/0346.pdf)  a mesohaline zone (5-18 g/kg) between Zandvliet and Antwerpen, an oligohaline zone (0.5-5 g/kg) between Antwerpen and Temse, including the Rupel tributary, and a tidal freshwater zone till Gent including the Durme tributary.
+The marshes and mudflats create a valuable landscape for biodiversity.
+After crossing the city of Antwerp, the Scheldt enters the Netherlands where it ends in the North Sea near Vlissingen.

 ![Figure 8](images/image_8.PNG)